“America…You are our friends!”

 has been organizing programs to Iran since 2009

 and traveling to Iran since 1977.

-Tuesday, October 24 – Depart JFK with Turkish Air for your overnight flight to Tehran, Iran.
-After a change of plane in Istanbul, you arrive in Tehran at 1:40AM on Thursday, October 26th
+Depart the United States for your overnight flight to Tehran, Iran.
+After a change of planes, you arrive in Tehran early in the morning on Thursday, October 25th

-Wednesday, October 25 – aloft in flight with change of plane in Istanbul, continue on to Tehran…
+Aloft in flight with change of overseas, continue on to Tehran…